-I also want to note that neither the good practises exercised by the Applicant, nor its good faith and intentions are at issue here.
+I also want to note that neither the good practices exercised by the Applicant, nor its good faith and intentions are at issue here.
 The mandate of this Tribunal is to ascertain whether the Respondent has established, on a balance of probabilities, that a violation was committed, and if so whether the penalty was properly assessed in accordance with the Regulations.
 Due diligence is not a defence by reason of subsection 18(1) of the Agriculture and Agri-Food Monetary Penalties Act which states as follows:

-- 18.(1) A person named in a notice of violation does not have a defence by reason that the person - (a) exercised due diligence to prevent the violation; or - (b) reasonably and honestly believed in the existence of facts that, if true, would exonerate the person.
+- (a) exercised due diligence to prevent the violation; or - (b) reasonably and honestly believed in the existence of facts that, if true, would exonerate the person.

-There are two main issues to determine, the identity of the pig in question, and whether the condition of the pig precluded it from being loaded and transported without causing it undue suffering.
+There are two main issues to resolve, the identity of the pig in question, and whether the condition of the pig precluded it from being loaded and transported without causing it undue suffering.